mrocklin/thesis/nwp.md

 NCAR has forked and adjusted `WRF` for specific situations.
 The Hurricane Weather Research Forecasting Model (`HWRF`) modifies `WRF` to be particularly suitable in the case of severe storms.
 Particular models have been developed to support more perturbed states.

 `WRFDA` is an implementation of `WRF` for data assimilation.
 The latest version contains experimental algorithms for 4D-var, a new numerical technique that uses automatic derivatives to assimilate new observations more efficiently.
-This was done by applying automated AD compilers to a stripped down version of `WRF` with some troublesome modules rewritten more simply.
+This change was accomplished by applying automated AD compilers to a stripped down version of `WRF` with some troublesome modules rewritten more simply.
 Unfortunately, the complete version of `WRF` was not amenable to automated transformation.

 #### Climate